On This Page

 • Auto captions can be edited by creators in YouTube Studio

-YouTube auto-generated captions have 85-95% accuracy, while manual transcripts uploaded by creators achieve 99%+ accuracy.
-Auto captions work for most casual viewing and note-taking, but manual transcripts are essential for professional use, accessibility compliance, and content with technical terminology.
-Here's how they compare.
+YouTube auto-generated captions achieve 85-95% accuracy depending on audio quality and speaker clarity.
+Manual transcripts uploaded by creators achieve 99%+ accuracy.
+Auto captions work well for casual viewing, but manual transcripts are essential for professional content, accessibility compliance, and videos with technical terminology or multiple speakers.

 Quick Comparison